Sons and Lovers: Development and publication history

 The first draft of Lawrence's novel is now lost and was never completed, which seems to be directly due to his mother's illness.
 He did not return to the novel for three months, at which point it was titled 'Paul Morel'.
 The penultimate draft of the novel coincided with a remarkable change in Lawrence's life, as his health was thrown into turmoil and he resigned his teaching job to spend time in Germany.
 This plan was never followed, however, as he met and married the German minor aristocrat, Frieda Weekley, who was the wife of a former professor of his at the University of Nottingham.
-According to Frieda's account of their first meeting, she and Lawrence talked about Oedipus and the effects of early childhood on later life within twenty minutes of meeting.
+According to Frieda's account of their first encounter, she and Lawrence talked about Oedipus and the effects of early childhood on later life within twenty minutes of meeting.

 The third draft of 'Paul Morel' was sent to the publishing house Heinemann; the response, a rather violent reaction, came from William Heinemann himself.
-His reaction captures the shock and newness of Lawrence's novel, 'the degradation of the mother [as explored in this novel], supposed to be of gentler birth, is almost inconceivable'; he encouraged Lawrence to redraft the novel one more time.
+His reaction captures the shock and freshness of Lawrence's novel, 'the degradation of the mother [as explored in this novel], supposed to be of gentler birth, is almost inconceivable'; he encouraged Lawrence to redraft the novel one more time.
 In addition to altering the title to a more thematic 'Sons and Lovers', Heinemann's response had reinvigorated Lawrence into vehemently defending his novel and its themes as a coherent work of art.
-To justify its form, Lawrence explains, in letters to Garnett, that it is a 'great tragedy' and a 'great book', one that mirrors the 'tragedy of thousands of young men in England'.
+To justify its form, Lawrence explains, in letters to Garnett, that it is a 'great tragedy' and a 'great book', one which mirrors the 'tragedy of thousands of young men in England'.

 Literary significance and criticism

-Jenny Turner described Sons and Lovers as a semi-autobiographical work in The Sexual Imagination from Acker to Zola: A Feminist Companion (1993).
-She maintained that it showed both "great candor" and "much self-pity".
-The critic Harold Bloom listed Sons and Lovers as one of the books that have been important and influential in Western culture in The Western Canon (1994).
 In 1999, the Modern Library ranked Sons and Lovers ninth on a list of the 100 best novels in English of the 20th century.

 The novel contains a frequently quoted use of the English dialect word "nesh".
-The speech of several protagonists is represented in Lawrence's written interpretation of the Nottinghamshire dialect, which also features in several of his poems.
+The speech of several protagonists is represented in Lawrence's written interpretation of the Nottinghamshire dialect, which also features in some of his poems.